yofukashino/Tuxcord-Voice/README.md

 - Locate App Folder For Desired Varient of Client (``Would Probably Contain Cookies/Settings/...``)
 - Open Module Folder (``./x.x.x/modules/discord_voice/  # x.x.x signifies random version number``)
 - Rename index.js (``index.js -> index.orig.js # Should be exact File Name``)
-- Copy Files From Clones Repo to current folder (``index.js AND audio_manager.sh``)
+- Copy Files From Clones Repo to current folder (``index.js AND audio_manager.sh AND create_nightmic.sh``)
 - Restart Discord

 ---

 ### Known Bugs

-- Default Input Volume gets to 100% when restarting stream without rejoining the voice chat.
-- Discord Becomes Unresponse and crashes sometimes when streaming
+- Discord Becomes Unresponsive and crashes sometimes when streaming
-- Discord Becomes Unresponse and crashes sometimes after picking audio source

 <sub>I can not figure out fixes for this bugs so help would be appreciated </sub>